tiny-dancer/notes/runiac_origin_story.md.1.md

 > Building out the public cloud platform for UnitedHealth Group to sustainably adopt the public cloud safely while enabling developers and products to innovate.

-UnitedHealth Group is a fortune 6 company with 40,000 technologists.
-Looking at the future public cloud presence for a company this size was an exciting, while daunting task.
-We were also uniquely positioned as a product engineering organization where customer value and friction-less users experiences are of the utmost importance.
-We wanted to ensure the public cloud maintained the team's benefit of adopting it to control their own destiny, while at the same time having a paved path of secure, expedited cloud growth.
+UnitedHealth Group is a fortune 6 company with over 30,000 technologists.
+Looking at the future public cloud presence for a company of this size was an exciting and daunting task.
+We were uniquely positioned as a product engineering organization where customer value and friction-less user experiences are of the utmost importance.
+We wanted to ensure public cloud maintained the team's benefit of adopting it to control their own destiny, while at the same time having a paved path of secure, expedited cloud growth.

 To accomplish this mission, we knew we would need to have a cloud platform capable of securing and enabling 3,000 cloud accounts across each major cloud provider.
 1,000 gcp projects, 1,000 aws accounts, and 1,000 azure subscriptions.